-To keep something for eternity you have to be given it, lose it, and then get it back the hard way.
+To keep something for eternity, you must be given it, lose it, and then get it back the hard way.
 The race of Adam received Paradise, lost it, and then will get it back the hard way.
-The Lord Jesus did not come from Heaven to do the whole job for us but to help us restore what was lost.
-If He did the whole work Himself we would lose it again, because it is in the regaining of it that we learn the value of it and how to keep it.
+The Lord Jesus did not come from Heaven to do the whole job for us, but to help us restore what was lost.
+If He did the whole work Himself, we would lose it again, because it is in the regaining of it that we learn the value of it and how to keep it.

-Prepare yourself to suffer.
+- Prepare yourself to suffer.
 No one who has not suffered will govern the nations with Jesus Christ.
 No cross, no crown!
-We enter the Kingdom of God through much tribulation.
+We enter the Kingdom of God through much tribulation (Acts 14:22).

-You must labor with Christ until you overcome the sin that presses on you.
+- You must labor with Christ until you overcome the sin that presses on you.
 The winners will return with Jesus and inherit the nations and the farthest reaches of the earth.
-The Bible does not comment too much about the Lord’s servants who are losers except they lose their talent, are cast into outer darkness, have the door shut in their face, are driven from the Presence of Christ, are beaten with lashes, and are cut in pieces and given a portion with the unbelievers.
+The Bible says little about the Lord’s servants who are losers, except they lose their talents, are cast into outer darkness, have the door shut in their faces, are driven from the Presence of Christ, are beaten with lashes, and are cut in pieces and given a portion with the unbelievers.